-Kevin joins the Lab as the Director of Impact, Evaluation, and Thought Leadership.
+Kevin serves as the Lab’s Senior Director of Impact, Evaluation, and Thought Leadership.
 He brings more than a decade of experience working to advance systems-level change through public policy reform, grassroots community organizing, innovative demonstration pilots, coalition and intermediary partnerships, and more.

 Prior to joining the Lab, Kevin served as the Senior Vice President for JobsFirstNYC, an intermediary positioned between private philanthropy, public policy, and practice on the ground working to expand economic mobility to opportunity youth.
 There, Kevin worked with the president and CEO to conduct the organization’s strategic inquiry and rebranding process.
 He also helped to launch the Invest In Skills NY campaign, which JobsFirstNYC is a co-chair of, that was successful at securing an unprecedented $175 million investment dedicated to workforce development.
 As part of JobsFirstNYC’s K-12 education strategy, Kevin was also charged with launching the Transfer 2 Career Collaborative, an innovative pilot aiming to build partnerships between 12 transfer high schools and a set of workforce development training providers and community colleges to improve career readiness and increase postsecondary and employment outcomes.